Cast in series 3-5. Clockwise from bottom right: Rimmer, Lister, Holly, Cat and Kryten

 Rimmer eventually, after several failures breeds an actual opposite sex clone of himself in the episode "Rimmerworld", which even has his face.

-Other Me Annoys Me: Whenever the Dwarfers meet parallel universe, alternate timeline or time-displaced versions of themselves, to the point that "Stasis Leak" ends on Rimmer screaming at the various time/dimension-traveling versions of himself and his crewmates to just go away.
+Other Me Annoys Me: Whenever the Dwarfers meet parallel universe, alternate timeline, copied or time-displaced versions of themselves, to the point that "Stasis Leak" ends on Rimmer screaming at the various time/dimension-traveling versions of himself and his crewmates to just go away.

 Watching the black box recording in "Thanks for the Memory".